Brazil's Samarco stops salary, supplier payments as assets frozen

-RIO DE JANEIRO, Nov 28 (Reuters) - Brazilian iron ore miner Samarco has suspended payments to employees and suppliers because its funds have been frozen by courts in the wake of a deadly dam burst and destructive flood of muddy mine waste, the company said in a statement on Saturday.
+RIO DE JANEIRO (Reuters) - Brazilian iron ore miner Samarco has suspended payments to employees and suppliers because its funds have been frozen by courts in the wake of a deadly dam burst and destructive flood of muddy mine waste, the company said in a statement on Saturday.

 The company, a joint venture between Australia’s BHP Billiton Ltd, the world’s largest mining company, and the largest iron ore producer Brazil’s Vale SA, has also asked for permission to delay payments to a compensation fund ordered by the government because it cannot access its accounts, the statement said.